wp-plugins/picasa-album-uploader/readme.txt

 This plugin is based on the initial works by [clyang](http://clyang.net/blog/2009/02/06/128 "Picasa2Wordpress Blog Article") and the examples from Google for the [Picasa Button API](http://code.google.com/apis/picasa/docs/button_api.html "Picasa Button API") and [Picasa Web Uploader API](http://code.google.com/apis/picasa/docs/web_uploader.html "Picasa Web Uploader API").

+The Picasa API this plugin is based upon has been deprecated by Google.

 = What's Next? =

 1. Provide uninstall method